 In Inca times, the plaza, called Huacaypata or Aucaypata, was the heart of the capital.
 Today it’s the nerve center of the modern city.
 Two flags usually fly here – the red-and-white Peruvian flag and the rainbow-colored flag of Tahuantinsuyo.
 Easily mistaken for an international gay-pride banner, it represents the four quarters of the Inca empire.

 Colonial arcades surround the plaza, which in ancient times was twice as large, also encompassing the area now called the Plaza Regocijo.
 On the plaza’s northeastern side is the imposing cathedral, fronted by a large flight of stairs and flanked by the churches of Jesús María and El Triunfo.
 On the southeastern side is the strikingly ornate church of La Compañía de Jesús.
 The quiet pedestrian alleyway of Loreto, which has Inca walls, is a historic means of access to the plaza.

-It’s worth visiting the plaza at least twice – by day and by night – as it takes on a strikingly different look after dark, all lit up.
+It’s worth visiting the plaza at least twice – by day and by night – as it takes on a strikingly different look after dark, when it is all lit up.